ngelrojas/stretch-3d/README.md

 ## Configuration

-the '.env_example' re-name this file to '.env', and replace all data in that file, this file is to develop environment
+- the '.env_example' re-name this file to '.env', and replace all data in that file, this file is to develop environment
+- the samething re-name all files .env to remove prefix "example"

+## Run mode Development

+- docker-compose up